TokyoPython/tokyo-python-society-site/readme.md

 3. While inside your virtual environment, run `pip install -r requirements.txt`

-This will install everything needed to get the app running.
+This will install everything needed to get the backend running.
 The core app consists of:
 - Pytest
 - FastAPI
 - uvicorn